 Gross profit for the fiscal 2025 first quarter was $54.3 million, compared to $60.4 million in the 2024 first quarter.
-The company’s gross profit margin was 30.9 percent of net sales in Q1, down 30 basis points from the 31.2 percent posted in the first quarter last year, primarily reflecting higher store occupancy expense as a percentage of net sales, and lower merchandise margins, which declined 78 basis points y/y.
+The company’s gross profit margin was 30.9 percent of net sales in Q1, down 30 basis points from the 31.2 percent posted in the first quarter last year, primarily reflecting higher store occupancy expense as a percentage of net sales and lower merchandise margins, which declined 78 basis points y/y.

 The net loss for the first quarter was $17.3 million, or a loss of 78 cents per basic share, compared to a net loss of $8.3 million, or a loss of 38 cents per basic share, in the 2024 first quarter.
 In connection with the valuation allowance related to deferred tax assets established in the third quarter of fiscal 2024, net loss for the 2025 first quarter does not reflect an income tax benefit, while net loss for the 2024 first quarter reflects an income tax benefit of $2.8 million.

-EBITDA, a non-GAAP financial measure, was a negative $12.0 million for the first quarter, compared to negative $6.5 million in the prior-year quarter.
+EBITDA, a non-GAAP financial measure, was a negative $12.0 million for the first quarter, compared to a negative $6.5 million in the prior-year quarter.

+“Our first quarter performance was in line with our guidance, which reflected an expectation of ongoing macroeconomic headwinds affecting consumer discretionary spending,” offered Miller.
 “While challenging weather conditions impacted our winter-related sales early in the quarter, particularly across our southern markets, we saw meaningful sequential improvement in March.
 Although we anticipate our customer base will remain challenged over the balance of the second quarter, we believe we will benefit from fresh seasonal spring and summer product that we brought in ahead of potential tariff increases.
-We remain focused on delivering value to our increasingly price-conscious consumers while maintaining disciplined operational execution,” Miller continued.
+We remain focused on delivering value to our increasingly price-conscious consumers while maintaining disciplined operational execution.”

 Balance Sheet Summary